Auspicus/hugo-theme-bones/README.md

-# hugo-theme-fabula
+# hugo-theme-bones

-Clean-shaven Hugo theme for journalism
+Skeleton of a Hugo theme.